;

 Jour Fixe

-We invite you to our Jour fixe on 10 December at 7 p.m. on our rehearsal stage, where we will welcome Sahar Rahimi and Marc Schröppel, the new directors of the Brecht Festival Augsburg.
+We also invite you to our jour fixe on 10 December at 7 p.m. on our rehearsal stage, where we will be joined by Sahar Rahimi and Marc Schröppel, the new directors of the Brecht Festival Augsburg.

 Symposium/Masterclass